 Read Brooks with us

-We invite you to read Precious Remedies along with us, and follow our blog post series on each book section.
+We invite you to read Precious Remedies along with us, and follow our blog post and podcast series on each book section.
 We recommend this annotated Kindle edition of the book, which is often priced at only 99 cents.

 As you read, come back and check out our blog posts.
 Feel free to leave comments on your experiences.